GLIMS-RGI/rgi_user_guide/_sources/welcome.md

 :link-type: doc
 :class-header: bg-light

-Regional data sources 🔬
+Regional revisions in RGI7 🔬
 ^^^

-Description of data sources by RGI region.
+Description of data updates by RGI region.

 :::